Bwaffles/SatisfactoryPlanner/README.md

 - "SatisfactoryPlanner": [connectionString]

 ### Run Integration Tests
-From the root folder, run `Nuke RunAllIntegrationTests`.
-You need to have Docker Desktop running for the database container to be created.
+Run `Nuke RunAllIntegrationTests`.
+You need to have `Docker Desktop` running for the database container to be created.

 ### Run Client App
 From `src/UI/SatisfactoryPlanner.UI`, run `npm start`.